-From 2012 to 2017, 38 production lines with an annual nameplate capacity of 15,000 tonnes or more were commissioned around the world totaling more than 678,000 tonnes of nameplate capacity.
-During this period, 16 new producers began using this nonwoven technology worldwide.
-Between 2018 and 2022, 409,500 tonnes of nameplate capacity will be commissioned globally and even more is likely to be installed.
-This capacity will serve growing demand in emerging and developed markets, increase the availability of light weight, high strength spunbonded and spunmelt nonwovens and enhance the cost-of-manufacture position of producers.
-This large increment of capacity will affect regional capacity utilization and challenge the continued operation of early generation technology.
-Our report provides a detailed forecast and analysis of supply, demand and machine utilization each year from 2017 – 2022 in each global region.
+From 2013 to 2018, 31 production lines with an annual nameplate capacity of 15,000 tonnes or more were commissioned around the world totaling more than 728,000 tonnes of nameplate capacity.
+During this period, 19 new producers began using this nonwoven technology worldwide.
+Between 2019 and 2023, only a fraction of that amount has been announced to be commissioned globally.
+More is likely to be installed.
+The large increment of capacity installed over the last five years has affected regional capacity utilization and challenged the continued operation of early generation technology.
+Our report provides a detailed estimate and analysis of supply, demand and machine utilization each year from 2018 – 2023 in each global region.
 Demand for polypropylene spunbonded nonwovens is growing at attractive rates in some regions and less so in others.
 Capacity utilization will be uneven among global regions and producers.
 Hygiene demand continues to dominate consumption in this technology segment.
 Demand growth is driven by the increasing market penetration and a variety of other factors.
 Positioning of new plants in India, Africa and throughout the Asia-Pacific region illustrates demand growth in these locations.
 Several major factors influence producer profitability around the world, including raw material costs, supply/demand imbalances, increasing use of modern, low-cost technology, emergence of new global and regional producers, shifts in merchant market versus captive demand, producer consolidation and restructuring.
 Many spunbonded polypropylene producers struggle with profitability, while others are performing well.
 In some regions, capacity rationalization has occurred as new technology is commissioned.
 Modern, advanced technology has been, and will continue to be, installed.
 Newer technology will take share from older, less productive units of capacity to supply the hygiene market.
 Older technology will be used to supply non-hygiene markets and generally operate at lower utilization rates until retired.